alan-turing-institute/bias-in-AI-course/Milestone3_Sources-Forms-and-Quantification-of-Bias-in-AI/README.md

 **Practice Instructions:** <br>
 You can chose to download the notebooks on your machine and use them with Jupyter, or open them directly through Google Colab by clicking on the links above.

-If the latter:
-- Make sure you copy them in your own Google Drive as the original files are not editable.
+If the latter, make sure you copy them in your own Google Drive as the original files are not editable.

 The data is downloaded directly from openML in the notebooks.